NixOS/nixpkgs/doc/languages-frameworks/javascript.section.md

 ## Introduction {#javascript-introduction}

 This contains instructions on how to package javascript applications.
-For instructions on how to add a cli package from npm please consult the #node.js section

 The various tools available will be listed in the [tools-overview](#javascript-tools-overview).
 Some general principles for packaging will follow.
 Finally some tool specific instructions will be given.